cfjedimaster/raymondcamden2023/src/posts/2024/12/17/2024-12-17-adding-pdfs-to-your-webpage-without-javascript.md

 description: Using the web browser's built in PDF viewer.
 ---

-In my time at Adobe, one of the products I evangelized was the [PDF Embed API](https://developer.adobe.com/document-services/apis/pdf-embed/), a JavaScript library for adding PDFs to a web page.
+**Edited at 4:03PM to add a small note to the end.** In my time at Adobe, one of the products I evangelized was the [PDF Embed API](https://developer.adobe.com/document-services/apis/pdf-embed/), a JavaScript library for adding PDFs to a web page.
 I still recommend this library of course, but I was thinking this morning about how you could get similar results without JavaScript.
 Remember, you *are* allowed to build a web page and not ship any JavaScript.
 It's ok, I won't tell.

 Before looking at what I built, some context to why someone would use a library like Adobe's PDF Embed: